Pig Skin and Wieners, the Early Influences on Preservation Architect Jack Pyburn

 I ended up going to Washington University, primarily for financial reasons, because they gave me support that I needed.
 I was married with a child by that time.
 I went to Washington, I got a degree in Urban Design.
 I actually practiced for a decade as a planner.
 Fortunately, I got registered.
 In Florida, you could get registered the year of experience, so I started taking the exam in Florida.
 Most states were three years at the time.
 I started taking the exam and got registered.

-We were going to merge with EDAW, at Team Four, our little practice in St. Louis.
-Under that scheme, I was going to come to Atlanta to open an office for EDAW.
+Team Four was going to merge with EDAW.
+Team Four was a top heavy (too many senior people for the size of the firm) small practice .
+Under the merger scheme, I was going to come to Atlanta to manage an office for EDAW.
 The merger fell through but my wife and I decided to come on to Atlanta.
-We came and I did that for four years, but I was ready to get back, kind of on a smaller, I was ready to start something myself and I wanted to gravitate back to architecture.
-Existing buildings was something I felt comfortable with, both structurally and architecturally and as well as my interest in existing environments.
+We came and I worked for EDAW for four years.
+After four years, I was ready to get back to architecture.
+Existing buildings and preservation was something I felt comfortable with, both structurally and architecturally

-Then I basically evolved my capability over time, starting small and building up that knowledge and capability to do that work.
-I had my own practice for 25 years just focused on preservation, and was asked to bring it into Lord, Aeck, Sargent, who was another firm in Atlanta that had a preservation practice, and the one competitor and group I respected architecturally that did preservation work.
+I evolved my preservation capability over time, starting small and building the knowledge and capability to do credible preservation work.
+I had my own practice for 25 years focused on preservation.
+In 2007 I was invited to to bring my practice into Lord, Aeck, Sargent’s preservation studio.
+LAS had a preservation practice, was a competitor and a group I respected for their preservation values.

-Jason Church: I met you through a mutual friend, Tony [Razure 00:17:18] and you had gotten involved with Pasaquan.
+Jason Church: I met you through a mutual friend, Tony Rajer and you had gotten involved with Pasaquan.
 Tell me a little bit, how did you get involved with Pasaquan, and your role there?

 Jason Church: Then did you ever do work with any of the other folk art sites?